znicolaou/pseudospectral_cgl/README.md

 The file 2dcgleic.c is a C program that utilizes the GNU Scientific Library (GSL), the FFTW fast Fourier transform, and OpenMP to implement a parallel, pseudospectral integration of the two dimensional complex Ginzburg Landau equation.
 The file plot.nb is a Mathematica 11.1.1.0 notebook which will plot the output of 2dcgleic and can generate a grid refinement of a state for use as initial conditions.
-The file spiralic.dat is a sample chimera initial condition file with a grid size of 1536.
+The file spiralic.dat (available in the release) is a sample chimera initial condition file with a grid size of 1536.

 # System requirements
 This code has been run with GSL 2.4 (https://www.gnu.org/software/gsl/) and FFTW 3.3.5 (http://www.fftw.org/)